joojaco/AdobeConnect/README.md

 Do not remove the SSL from the URLs in these scripts.
 Also recommend additional security layers, including a VPN when running these.

+I like to have status updates as the scripts run, so I have some echos and prints scattered throughout.
+You can remove these if you want.